NicoTerabyte/Dralozzo/README.md

-- 👋 Hi, I’m @Dralozzo
+- 👋 Hi, I’m @NicoTerabyte
 - 👀 I’m interested in game development and all sort of things that are connected with it
 - 🌱 I’m currently learning C languange mainly, and i want to learn godot game engine
 - 💞️ I’m looking to collaborate on everyone that wants to learn from me or teach me something